Dr. Simon Glynn, Professor of Philosophy

 Kandy G. Lopez

-Candidate for MFA in Visual Arts, to prepare her MFA exhibition
+M.F.A. candidate in Visual Arts, to prepare her M.F.A. exhibition

 Ph.D. candidate in the Comparative Studies doctoral program.
-Her dissertation, which requires field work in Lake Worth, Florida and Guatemala, and includes first-hand interviews and testimonials from Mayan women immigrants, is entitled “Birth Across Borders: A Comparative Study of Guatemalan-Maya Maternal Care in San Miguel Acatán and Palm Beach County”.
+Her dissertation, which requires field work in Lake Worth, Florida, and Guatemala, and includes first-hand interviews and testimonials from Mayan women immigrants, is titled “Birth Across Borders: A Comparative Study of Guatemalan-Maya Maternal Care in San Miguel Acatán and Palm Beach County.”